peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs_Requirements></a>
 ### Cryptographic RNGs: Requirements

-A cryptographic RNG generates uniformly distributed random bits such that it would be cost-prohibitive for an outside party to correctly guess, with more than a 50% chance per bit, prior or future unseen outputs of that RNG after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen outputs of that RNG after knowing the RNG's internal state at the given point in time.<<|Implementing a cryptographic RNG involves many security considerations, including these:
+A cryptographic RNG generates uniformly distributed random bits such that it would be cost-prohibitive for an outside party to correctly guess, with more than a 50% chance per bit, prior or future unseen outputs of that RNG after knowing how the RNG works and/or extremely many outputs of the RNG, or prior unseen outputs of that RNG after knowing the RNG's internal state at the given point in time.<sup>[**(39)**](#Note39)</sup>

-1. If an application runs code from untrusted sources in the same process in which a cryptographic RNG's state is stored, it's possible for malicious code to read out that state via side-channel attacks.
-A cryptographic RNG SHOULD NOT be implemented in such a process.
-See (A) and see also (B).
-2. A cryptographic RNG's state could be reused due to process forking or virtual machine snapshot resets.
-See (C) and (D), for example.
-3. If a cryptographic RNG is not "constant-time" (the RNG is data-dependent), its timing differences could be exploited in a security attack.

-(A) "Post-Spectre Threat Model Re-Think" in the Chromium source code repository (May 29, 2018).
-(B) Bernstein, D.J.
-"Entropy Attacks!", Feb.
-5, 2014.
-(C) Everspaugh, A., Zhai, Y., et al. "Not-So-Random Numbers in Virtualized Linux and the Whirlwind RNG", 2014.<br/>
-(D) Ristenpart, T., Yilek, S. "When Good Randomness Goes Bad: Virtual Machine Reset Vulnerabilities and Hedging Deployed Cryptography", 2010.>>

 If a cryptographic RNG implementation uses a PRNG, the following requirements apply.